svalio/atlassian-connect-express-encryption/README.md

 * `hostBaseUrl`: the base URI of the target application (includes the context path if available)
 * `hostStylesheetUrl`: the URL to the base CSS file for Connect add-ons.
 This stylesheet is a bare minimum set of styles to help you get started.
 It's not a full AUI stylesheet.
 * `hostScriptUrl`: the URL to the Connect JS client.
 This JS file contains the code that will establish the seamless iframe bridge between the add-on and its parent.
 It also contains a handful of methods and objects for accessing data through the parent (look for the `AP` JS object).
+* `token`: the token that can be used to authenticate calls from the iframe back to the add-on service.

 You can access any of the variables above as normal Handlebars variables.
 For example, to generate a link in your page that links elsewhere in the host: